How An Attorney Can Help

-10. How often do you go to court?
-Do you prefer litigating a case to
+- How often do you go to court?
+Do you prefer litigating a case to settling the case?

 It will be helpful, though not essential, for you to gather certain documents in preparation for your first meeting with your attorney.
 Locate and copy your important documents, including:

 - Income tax returns